by _People:Cornelius, Vernon

 In the 1840s, some Orang Laut (sea nomads) settled on the bank of the Geylang River.
 The settlement expanded to the Geylang Serai area in the latter half of the 19th century.
 At the time, the rich Arab family of the Alsagoffs owned the large Perseverance Estate on which the extensive cultivation and growth of lemongrass plants led the settlement area to be known as Geylang Serai (serai meaning “lemongrass” in Malay).2 Some suggest that the name Geylang is a corruption of the Malay kilang, which means “press”, “mill” or “factory”.3

-In the early 1900s, after the failure of the lemon grass industry, the Malays and the Chinese farmers remained on the Alsagoff estate but turned to cultivating coconut, rubber, vegetables, and rearing poultry for a living.
-By 1910, Singapore’s first tramline service had its eastern terminal at Geylang Serai.
-The landscape changed during the Japanese Occupation when people started planting tapioca, or ubi in Malay.
+In the early 1900s, after the failure of the lemongrass industry, the Malays and the Chinese farmers remained on the Alsagoff estate but turned to cultivating coconut, rubber and vegetables, as well as rearing poultry for a living.4 By 1910, Singapore’s first tramline service had its eastern terminal at Geylang Serai.5 The landscape changed during the Japanese Occupation (1942–45) when people started planting tapioca, or ubi in Malay.
 Part of Geylang Serai then became known as Kampong Ubi.6

 After the war, Geylang Serai’s population increased and the uninhabited areas were gradually occupied.
 In the 1950s, when the better-off Chinese moved out of the area, more Malay people moved in and the population of Geylang Serai became predominantly Malay.7 On 12 April 1964, during the Indonesia–Malaysia Confrontation (1963–66), a bomb exploded at a block of flats at Geylang Serai, killing two men.
 Communal riots between Malays and Chinese broke out several months later on 21 July 1964 on Prophet Muhammad’s birthday.8